 If you are trying to get to Phoenix, your best bet is to connect through Flagstaff.
 From Flagstaff you can arrange for connecting shuttle or Greyhound Bus service to Phoenix Sky Harbor International Airport (near downtown Phoenix) or MetroCenter Station in Phoenix, (northwest Phoenix, near Metrocenter Mall).
 I am told that Amtrak can schedule a connection from Maricopa, but I was unable to find any information on that online, so contacting Amtrak is in order if you don’t want to come in through Flagstaff.

 You may ask, why wouldn’t you want to come in through Flagstaff?
-Two reasons.

 - It is much farther away from Phoenix than Maricopa.